 A Concrete Fireplace

-Instead of using traditional brick, stone or wood to construct a fireplace, why not go for a striking option and choose concrete instead, like Kenny Gemmill's fireplace?
-Here, a novel fireplace has been crafted using concrete that stretches all the way to the ceiling, completing the modern, yet rustic, styling in the living space.Continue to 7 of 12 below.
+Instead of using traditional brick, stone, or wood to construct a fireplace, why not go for a striking option and choose concrete instead, such as Kenny Gemmill's fireplace?
+Here, a novel fireplace has been crafted using concrete that stretches all the way to the ceiling, completing the modern, yet rustic, styling in the living space.Continue to 6 of 11 below.

 A Concrete Dining Table

 For a dining table that has an outside-the-box vibe, look to concrete.
-It offers a solid surface for family dinners, acts as a neutral stage for tabletop decor and can be handmade by concrete companies, artisans or custom-ordered online.
-Endemic Design crafted the stunning concrete table seen here.Continue to 9 of 12 below.
+It offers a solid surface for family dinners, acts as a neutral stage for tabletop decor, and can be handmade by concrete companies, artisans, or custom-ordered online.
+Endemic Design crafted this stunning concrete table.Continue to 8 of 11 below.

 Borrow design inspiration from your garage and give concrete its time in the spotlight—in the flooring throughout your home, which is what Susanna Hawkins chose for her flooring.
-In this space, concrete flooring with a just-right level of sheen fades into the background alongside a boldly-patterned area rug, warm furniture and pops of green houseplants.Continue to 10 of 12 below.
+In this space, concrete flooring with a just-right level of sheen fades into the background alongside a boldly-patterned area rug, warm furniture, and pops of green houseplants.Continue to 9 of 11 below.

-Concrete planters can be found most anywhere these days, from Etsy to HomeGoods, and apart from looking perfectly on-trend, they also protect your plants, shielding fragile roots against windy and unfavorable conditions.
-Succulents are a great choice for concrete planters (proven here by SeaMint), but if you’re not ready to commit to a live plant, faux plants in concrete planters can be found easily.Continue to 11 of 12 below.
+Concrete planters can be found almost anywhere these days, from Etsy to HomeGoods, and apart from looking perfectly on-trend, they also protect your plants, shielding fragile roots against windy and unfavorable conditions.
+Succulents are a great choice for concrete planters such as these planters from SeaMint, but if you’re not ready to commit to a live plant, faux plants in concrete planters can be found easily.Continue to 10 of 11 below.

 Concrete flooring might be considered a daring design choice, but to really turn heads, translate that concrete look to your walls.
-In Marja Wickman's dining room, lightly-colored concrete allows the homeowner to experiment with a variety of design options, including Scandinavian-style furniture and a contemporary pendant lamp.Continue to 12 of 12 below.
+In Marja Wickman's dining room, lightly-colored concrete walls allow the homeowner to experiment with a variety of design options, including Scandinavian-style furniture and a contemporary pendant lamp.Continue to 11 of 11 below.